-understand, and be involved in, the efforts we make to continually improve the water treatment process.
+understand and be involved in the efforts we make to continually improve the water treatment process.
 We routinely monitor for contaminants in your drinking water according to Federal and State laws, rules, and regulations.
-Except where indicated otherwise, this report is based on the results of our monitoring for the period of January 1 to December 31, 2020.
+Except where indicated otherwise, this report is based on the results of our monitoring for the period of January 1 to December 31, 2021.
+The state allows us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
+Some of our data, though representative, are more than one year old.
+Data obtained before January 1, 2021 and presented in this report are from the most recent testing done in accordance with the laws, rules, and regulations.